Ventucopa, California: Geography

 The community is on the southern Maricopa Highway section of State Route 33, near an upper southern fork of the seasonally-dry Cuyama River.
-It is about 30 mi southeast of Cuyama which is in the western Cuyama Valley.
+It is about 30 mi southeast of Cuyama, which is in the western Cuyama Valley.

 The name Ventucopa is a portmanteau of the cities of Ventura and Maricopa, which are located along Highway 33 to the south and north, respectively.

 Access

-Because of how the county borders were drawn in relation to the valley and the Cuyama River, the community is ground transportation isolated from the rest of Santa Barbara County.
-Travel to other communities within the county requires crossing through either Ventura County (south) via the southern Maricopa Highway section of State Route 33 and Ojai to 101, or San Luis Obispo County (north) via the western Cuyama Highway−State Route 166 and Santa Maria to 101.
+Because of how the county borders were drawn in relation to the valley and the Cuyama River, the community is isolated from the rest of Santa Barbara County by ground transportation.
+Travel to other communities within the county requires crossing through either Ventura County to the south, via the southern Maricopa Highway section of State Route 33, then State Route 150 from Ojai to Carpinteria; or San Luis Obispo County to the north, via the western Cuyama Highway (State Route 166), which joins US 101 at Santa Maria.
 Access from the San Joaquin Valley and Interstate 5 to the north in Kern County is via the eastern Maricopa Highway section of State Route 166.